 All security purchases and trades conducted for the City of Round Rock, Texas will be settled and protected by the City's contracted third party safekeeping agent.
 The use of the Delivery Versus Payment (DVP) procedure will be continually used for investment securities transactions, purchases and sales.
-The City shall authorize the release of funds only after its safekeeping agent has received securities or receipt for same into the City's safekeeping account.
+The City shall authorize the release of funds only after its safekeeping agent has received securities or receipt for the same amount into the City's safekeeping account.

-Securities owned by the City under repurchase agreements shall be secured by written City agreement and all securities will be moved on a DVP basis.
+Securities owned by the City under repurchase agreements shall be secured by written Master Repurchase Agreement, or similar agreement, and all securities will be moved on a DVP basis.